ashioyajotham/Elimu-Research-Assistant/CONTRIBUTING.md

-# Contributing to Web Research Agent
+# Contributing to Elimu Research Assistant

-First off, thank you for considering contributing to Web Research Agent!
+First off, thank you for considering contributing to Elimu Research Assistant!
 It's people like you that make this tool better for everyone.

 ## Getting Started